Ashwath0102/Comparative-Study-of-Machine-Learning-and-Deep-Learning-Models-for-PC-Overheating-Detection/README.md

 A closed or obstructed computer case can trap heat and affect airflow.

 ***Solution: To prevent overheating, it's important to maintain proper cooling, monitor component temperatures, clean dust regularly, optimize software usage, and ensure that your system's hardware components are working as intended.***

+**Note:** It's essential to monitor your CPU's temperature, fan speed, and load while running intensive tasks or during prolonged usage.
+Many hardware monitoring tools are available that can provide real-time data on these parameters.

+For accurate and reliable results, consider consulting your CPU's documentation or the manufacturer's recommendations for safe operating temperatures and optimal fan speed settings.
+It's always better to keep your CPU within its specified temperature range to ensure longevity and reliable performance.